ianstormtaylor/slate/docs/reference/slate-react/editor.md

 `String || Element`

-A placeholder string (or React element) that will be rendered as the default block type's placeholder.
+A placeholder string (or React element) that will be rendered if the document only contains a single empty block.

 ### `plugins`